 Here are 12 great Canadian canoe trips.

-The Bowron Lakes Circuit in British Columbia: Outside Magazine calls this one of the world’s Top 10 canoe trips.
+Outside Magazine calls the Bowron Lakes Circuit in British Columbia one of the world’s Top 10 canoe trips.
 It’s the equivalent of a Boston Marathon for a runner or the Annapurna Trek for a hiker.
 The Bowron Lakes attract an international crowd looking for adventure and solitude.
 The 110 km (72 mi) Bowron Lake Circuit is typically paddled over 6-10 days.
 The journey involves six major lakes and two rivers linked by numerous portages with the Cariboo Mountains serving as a backdrop.
 It’s easy to do on your own – though there are lots of outfitters too.

 The Bloodvein River in Manitoba, probably named for the red granite bedrock, takes you through the Canadian Shield from the Ontario-Manitoba border through Atikaki Provincial Wilderness Park and a swath of the boreal forest en route to Lake Winnipeg.
 It’s suitable for novice through to expert paddlers.
 Highlights – apart from the fact that the river is pristine – are pictographs, seen on the longer trips and a sweatlodge ceremony at the end.
 You need 9-15 days to do it.

-Algonquin Provincial Park in Ontario boasts over 2000 kilometers of canoe routes.
+Algonquin Provincial Park in Ontario boasts over 2,000 kilometres of canoe routes.
 Not only are there picturesque lakes but there are rivers – perfect for the whitewater canoeist including the Petawawa River.
 Friends of Algonquin Park put out a map with suggested canoe routes but the possibilities are endless.
 Paddle for a weekend or an entire summer – it’s all up to you.

-La Vérendrye Reserve, located in Quebec, about a three hour drive north of Ottawa, sports over 800 kilometers of canoe friendly routes including many circuits.
+La Vérendyre Reserve located in Quebec, about a three hour drive north of Ottawa, sports over 800 kilometres of canoe friendly routes including many circuits.
 It’s quiet and peaceful and outside of long weekends you’re not likely to run into anybody.
 It offers short trips to multi-week long adventures.

 Where would you like do have a great Canadian canoe trip?